Kokoro Massage

 Hours of Operations

-I am currently available by appointment on Tuesdays, Wednesdays, Thursdays, and Fridays 10:30am to 5:30pm.
+I am currently available by appointment only on Thursdays and Fridays 10:30am to 5:30pm.
 I will be unavailable on major holidays or in the case of bad weather.

 Services & Fees